danprince/learn-react/lessons/ex1.md

 });
 {% endhighlight %}

-When writing React, you define _components_, which you create with the `React.createClass` method.
+When writing React, you define _components_, which you create with the [`React.createClass`][2] method.
 Here you're going to write a simple component which renders a greeting to the screen.

 Each component has a render method, which must return either another component, or some HTML.
 We need is a `<h1>` tag with our greeting inside.
 Add the following code to the `render` function.